 IGFBP2 is a protein that carries out the actions of leptin, a hormone that regulates fat and glucose metabolism.
 The ability of IGFBP2 to do this resides in a small peptide sequence within its structure.
 AZP-3404 is a stabilized peptide analog of this sequence and is the first drug candidate to reproduce and utilize the unique biology of IGFBP2.1,2,3

-We are currently conducting pre-investigation new drug activities and exploring target indications for AZP-3404.
+We are currently exploring target indications for AZP-3404.

 - Xi G, et al. “The Heparin-Binding Domains of IGFBP-2 Mediate Its Inhibitory Effect on Preadipocyte Differentiation and Fat Development in Male Mice.”
 Endocrinology.
 2013 Nov; 154(11): 4146–4157.